alicolville/Weight-Tracker/readme.txt

 * Improvement: Removed redundant tools for correcting conversion issues (added 5+ years ago).
 * Improvement: Old shortcode names have now been deprecated and should be replaced with current names.
 * Improvement: Optimised SQL queries.
+* Bug fix: "Who can view and modify user data?" has been fixed so user's with the specified minimum role can now access admin data pages.
 * Bug fix: Awards for a user are now deleted when "Delete all data for this user" has been clicked.
 * Bug fix: All challenge data for a user is now deleted when "Delete all data for this user" has been clicked.
 * Bug fix: Cache now invalidated correctly when updating meta fields.